 Current Open Bladder Cancer Trials

-This trial will need a urine sample from participants who are under investigation for possible bladder cancer and are due to undergo a standard of care investigative cystoscopy and biopsy.
-This study is testing to see whether the UroX biomarker can be detected in urine samples and therefore be a way of diagnosing patients.
+This trial will need a urine sample from participants who are under investigation for possible bladder cancer and are due to undergo a standard-of-care investigative cystoscopy and biopsy.
+This study tests whether the UroX biomarker can be detected in urine samples and therefore be a way of diagnosing patients.
 Both healthy volunteers and bladder cancer participants are needed.

 ClinicalTrials.gov ID: NCT03973307

-The purpose of this study is to evaluate recurrence-free survival in people treated with erdafitinib compared to their doctor's choice, for people with high-risk non-muscle-invasive bladder cancer who harbor FGFR mutations or fusions, and who recurred after BCG therapy.
+This study aims to evaluate recurrence-free survival in people treated with erdafitinib compared to their doctor's choice for people with high-risk non-muscle-invasive bladder cancer who harbour FGFR mutations or fusions and who recurred after BCG therapy.

 ClinicalTrials.gov ID: NCT04172675

 This study is for people with high-risk Non-Muscle Invasive Bladder Cancer.
 TAR-200 is inserted into the bladder - it is an investigational product that is comprised of a drug (Cetrelimab) and a medical device.
 This study consists of 3 periods: screening phase (up to 42 days); treatment phase (up to 2 years); follow-up phase (up to 5 years).
 The total duration of study is up to 6 years and 7 months.

 RESECT: Improving Quality in TURBT Surgery.